The Guide to Use Storytelling in Training and eLearning Effectively

 Wondering if you miss anything in your preparation to digitize your training?
 This is just what you need.

-#1 Storytelling in training presents an effective method of delivering knowledge.
+#1 Storytelling presents an effective method of delivering knowledge.

 The main element of all eLearning programs is learner engagement.
-With so many employees now working remotely since the N-COVID pandemic, getting them engaged in training is surely a challenge.
+With so many employees working remotely after the N-COVID pandemic, getting them engaged in training is a challenge.
 Therefore, the use of storytelling in training as a tool, especially if the plot is workplace-based, helps learners relate to the learning content better.

 Given that a major part of the workforce works remotely nowadays, a well-laid-out storyline also helps employees relate to virtual characters (manager, supervisor, leader, etc) and roles (sales, technical support, and marketing) within their organization.